chickenPopcorn/EqEq/notes/language-reference-manual.md

   missing said pieces, or simply apply completed solutions to new inputs.

 The `context` block consists of a list of single line and/or multi-line equations.
-The single line equations is expressed in assignment format similar to most programming languages.
+The single line equations is expressed in assignment format.
 ```c
 SomeCtx = { a = 42; }
 ```
 Multi-line equations, like single line equations, must be expressed in assignment format, but right hand side is express in `{*... multi-line statements ...*}`.
-In this case right hand side variable is treated as both a variable and a function.
+In this case right hand side variable is treated as a variable.
 However nested `{{}}` is considered illegal in eqeq.
 ```c
 multi:{